This Low-Carb Cheese Danish is made with Fat Head dough that is grain free, tree-nut free and made without sugar!

 - Preheat oven to 375 degrees F.

-- Spread mixture onto a parchment lined baking sheet or use a rolling pin between two pieces of parchment. (see video)
+- Spread mixture onto a piece of parchment paper lined onto a baking sheet or use a rolling pin between two pieces of parchment.

 - Slice on sides of dough at an angle.
 See video.
 Set aside to make filling.

-- Add the filling ingredients to a stand mixer and blend on high until smooth.
+- Add the filling ingredients to a stand mixer or use a hand mixer and blend on high until smooth.

-- Spread down middle of dough and fold sides across the middle.
+- Spread the filling down the middle of dough and fold sides across the middle.

 - Bake for 15-18 minutes or until golden brown.

-- Allow to cool about 10 minutes before serving if enjoying warm or cool completely and refrigerate.
+- Allow to cool about 10 minutes before serving if enjoying warm or cool completely, cover with plastic wrap or store in an airtight container and refrigerate.

 Marcia Little